Temples of Karnataka

 Temples of the Indian State of Karnataka illustrate the variety of architecture prevalent in various periods.
 The architectural designs have found a distinguished place in forming a true atmosphere of devotion for spiritual attainment.
+Three of the Hoyasala temples in Karnataka, Belur, Halebid, and Somanathapu, were declared as UNESCO World Heritatge sites on 18 September 2023.

+In March 2025, the Karnataka Government has an e-prasad programme for devotees who can receive prasad online by booking at csc.devalayas.com website.